poppy-project/pypot/doc/intro.rst

     ergo_robot = pypot.robot.from_configuration(path_to_my_configuration_file)

-At this point, if you have not seen any errors it means that you have successfully connected to your robot!
+At this point, if you have not seen any errors it means that you are successfully connected to your robot!
+You can find details on how to write more complex configuration file in the :ref:`config_file` section.

 Controlling your Ergo-Robot
 ---------------------------

-Now let's write a very simple program to make the Ergo-Robot dances a bit.
+Now that you are connected to your Ergo-Robot, let's write a very simple program to make it dance a bit.

 First, write the following lines to start you robot (we assume that your python script and the configuration file are in the same folder)::